DevJaGz/store-devtools-extension/README.md

 ## <a name="requirements"></a> 📋 Requirements

 - Chrome Version 127.0.6533.72 (Official Build) (64-bit)
-- Emit the Store actions using the folwing syntax:
+- Emit the Store actions using the following syntax:

 ```javascript
     try {